 The OVP circuit contains a crowbar SCR, which effectively shorts the output of the dc source whenever the OVP trips.
 However, if an external current source such as a battery is connected across the output and the OVP is inadvertently triggered, the SCR will continuously sink a large current from the battery, possibly damaging the dc source.

-To avoid this, either disable the OVP circuit or program it to its maximum value to prevent it from inadvertently tripping.
-Additionally, you can connect an external protection diode in series with the output of the dc source.
+To avoid this, you can either disable the OVP circuit or you can connect an external protection diode in series with the output of the dc source.
 Connect the anode of the diode to the + output terminal.

-The OVP circuit's SCR crowbar has also been designed to discharge capacitances up to a specific limit, which is $50,000~\mu F$.
+The OVP circuit's SCR crowbar has also been designed to discharge capacitances up to a specific limit, which is $50,000 \, \mu F$.
 If your load capacitance approaches this limit, it is recommended that you do not intentionally trip the OVP and discharge the capacitance through the SCR as part of your normal testing procedure, as this may lead to long-term failure of some components.